 New consumer research* reports that three in 10 Internet users now own at least one connected home device.
 Of those, nine in 10 would recommend the technology, and 87% said these types of products made their lives easier.
-When non-adopters were asked what was their biggest impediment to purchasing connected home products, 44% listed price as the reason for their hesitance.
+44% of non-adopters listed price as the biggest impediment to purchasing connected home products.

 Despite being ready for a connected home and understanding all of the benefits of home automation, consumers still wish it were less expensive to purchase and implement.
-But this cost perception might be a little short-sighted.
-Below, we selected one product in each of the top three connected home categories contributing to the biggest drain on home energy use to break down the costs, benefits, and return on investment.
+But this cost perception is a little short-sighted.
+So we selected one product in each of the top three connected home categories contributing to the biggest drain on home energy use.
+Read below to see our cost break down, benefits and return on investment.

 Product: Basic Connected LED Light Bulbs

 Value Proposition: Remote control of home lighting, easily adjust dimming and automate lighting for your schedule.

 Initial Cost per Item: Approximately $15/each (on average for a 60-watt equivalent bulb)

 Initial Cost per Household: The average household uses approximately 47 light bulbs so refitting an entire house would run approximately $705.00.
 (Standard 60-watt bulbs cost an average of $0.75 cents/bulb for a total household cost of $35.25)

 Energy Savings (estimated): The average household uses approximately 47 light bulbs and the average cost for electricity is 11 cents per kilowatt-hour.
 Hours used per day varies pretty widely, but for purposes of this example, let’s assume that both of the homes are using 60-watt or equivalent bulbs.
 And the home using standard bulbs would be in use for 5 hours per day and the home using connected LED bulbs would only be in use for four hours per day.